 A medical translator is not a luxury or an unheard phenomenon.
 These individuals are regularly hired by both hospitals and patients who find medical turmoil hard and need someone to communicate the ideas.
 These individuals are especially trained in medical linguistics of both their original and target languages and are ably equipped to handle complicated medical emergencies.
 They are also a significant need when doctors cannot take the illness of their patient lightly and need someone to help them explain illness and remedies.

-We believe that a medical translator is a great tool for each clinic or medical facility as using one will greatly facilitate the communication between doctors and patients.
+We believe that a human translator is a great tool for each clinic or medical facility as using one will greatly facilitate the communication between doctors and patients.